 Dividing personal possessions

-It’s likely that one or both of you have a significant emotional attachment to your possessions, such as your:
+One or both of you may have a significant emotional attachment to some of your possessions, such as your:

 - furniture

-It might be hard if you can’t keep things that you believe you’re entitled to, but try and reach an agreement if you can.
-Use mediation if necessary.
+It might be hard if you cannot keep things that you believe you’re entitled to but try and reach an agreement if you can.
+If you cannot agree, mediation can be a good option.

 When thinking about furniture and cars, start by working out where you’ll both live after you separate.